MicrosoftDocs/VBA-Docs/api/Outlook.combobox.md

 If a **ComboBox** is bound to a data source, the **ComboBox** inserts the value entered or selected by the user into that data source.
 If a multicolumn combo box is bound, then the **[BoundColumn](Outlook.combobox.boundcolumn.md)** property determines which value is stored in the bound data source.

 The list in a **ComboBox** consists of rows of data.
 Each row can have one or more columns, which can appear with or without headings.
-Some applications do not support column headings, others provide only limited support.
+Some applications don't support column headings, others provide only limited support.

 The default property of a **ComboBox** is the **[Value](Outlook.combobox.value.md)** property.